Stay tuned to learn more about the Android Auto Netflix hack app, which will let you watch Netflix content in your car’s

 Android Auto is an awesome app, one of its main delights is how it goes so far beyond classic navigation apps.
-It improves your vehicle’s safety and convenience when interacting with your phone, so the driver keeps its eyes and its focus on the road.
-That’s why this system brings some restrictions in what concerns video streaming and other entertainment content.
+It improves your vehicle’s safety and convenience when interacting with your phone, so the driver keeps their eyes and focus on the road.
+That’s why this system brings some restrictions on what concerns video streaming and other entertainment content.

 It is fair to say that the ideas behind those restrictions are understandable.
 The aim is to reduce the level of distraction while driving.